kaikue/Oceania/README.md

     - Delete world button (& confirm dialog)
 - Player can spawn inside generated structure and get stuck
 - CTM rendering is slow- figure out some solution for large contiguous masses
+    - only update image when adjacent block changes?
 - Keybinding (first in config, then in game menu)
     - Controller support
 - DamageSourceStab and spear- hitbox around tip of spear